Who’s who in The Ultimatum cast

 Netflix also announced that there is already a second season of The Ultimatum in store for viewers, which will reportedly be “queer-focused” and feature mostly women.

-The first eight episodes of The Ultimatum: Marry or Move On premiere on Netflix on Wednesday 6 April, followed by the finale and reunion special on Wednesday 13 April.
+The finale and reunion special of The Ultimatum: Marry or Move On will be released on Netflix on Wednesday 13 April.

 Register for free to continue reading